 Detailed information provided by the ING Observatory can be found in the ING call for proposals.
 All potential applicants must become familiar with the series of changes in instrument availability and of observing time at the WHT and INT driven by the arrival of new survey instruments.
 The changes are summarized here.

 - See the complete list of ING instruments here.
-Offered instruments for 2018B are:
+Offered instruments are:

-- Applicants are encouraged to submit proposals for large time allocations, even within one semester, particularly for the INT.
+- Applicants are encouraged to submit proposals for large time allocations, even within one semester.

-- Large program proposals requiring INT observing time over two semesters (2018B and 2019A) can be submitted.
+- Large program proposals requiring INT over two semesters (2019B and 2020A) can be submitted.
 Any instrument can be requested in this category.
 The number of nights available for large programs are indicated below.
-No Large Programs requiring WHT observations are accepted in 2018B.

 - At the INT, service observations of approved CAT programs are offered through collaboration with the INT student support astronomers.
 Details are provided in page 3 of the ING call for proposals.